 Caution for Seasoned Lifters: Watch your Volume

 If you have been training with kettlebells for years and are at an advanced level of strength and/or are near achieving your half-bodyweight press, you must factor in that with a higher training “age,” your maximum recoverable volume is typically lower than for beginner or intermediate lifters.
 Doing the above wave increases your injury risk and could bring on a plateau—both counterproductive.
 We have students who have plateaued from too much volume from which they cannot recover.
-SFG Joey Yang (who also has a great article on how he tamed the Beast), shared with me that many seasoned SFGs run into trouble with higher training loads—doing many high-rung ladders with 36kg bells—and end up injuring themselves.
+SFG Joey Yang (who also has a great article on how he tamed the Beast), shared with me that many seasoned SFGs run into trouble with higher training loads—doing many high-rung ladders with 36kg kettlebells—and end up injuring themselves.
 The key is knowing how much is just enough—for you.

 Why is it so difficult for an advanced lifter to complete a full five-rung ladder compared to an intermediate lifter?
 The difference is in the kettlebell weight each can handle and the ladder’s cumulative load.